- Admissions Information for International Applicants

 International students coming to the United States on non-immigrant student visas are only eligible for merit-based scholarships or a fellowship.
 For more information, contact your academic department or the Financial Aid Office at [email protected].

 Do I have to purchase health insurance and what are the options?

 International students are required to purchase health insurance.
 Penn State has only one option for you to purchase.
 You can find more information about the health insurance requirement and plan here.

 Where can I go to do my grocery shopping?

 There are several options in the local area.
-The closest grocery store to campus is Karn’s (15-minute-walk).
+The closest grocery store to campus is Karn’s (a 15-minute walk).
 Penn State Harrisburg provides free shopping shuttles to Bombay Bazaar and Walmart as well as to Asia Mall.
-This is an organized service of the International Student Office.
-The local bus (Capital Area Transit [CAT]) is also available if you would like to travel on your own.
+This is an organized service of the International Students Office.
+The local Capital Area Transit (CAT) bus is also available if you would like to travel on your own.

 Can I cook myself if I am a new student who lives on campus?

 First year (freshmen) housing does not have the facilities needed to prepare meals; therefore, they are required to purchase meal plan.
 Upper division student housing is apartment style and does have a fully equipped kitchen.
 Please visit the on-campus housing website for more information.